toniovi/fundamentals-of-dbt/README.md

 2. Go to the `extract-and-load-with-python` folder and run `uv run python el.py -e`
 3. Go to the `extract-and-load-with-python` folder and run `uv run python el.py -l`
 4. Go to the `transform-with-dbt` folder and run  `uv run dbt deps`
+5. Go to the `transform-with-dbt` folder and run  `uv run dbt seed`
-5. Go to the `transform-with-dbt` folder and run  `uv run dbt build`
+6. Go to the `transform-with-dbt` folder and run  `uv run dbt build`

 ## Setup